aaronchenwei/awesome-tsdb/README.md

 The databases vary significantly in their features, but most will enable features to create, read, update and delete the time-value pairs as well as the points to which they are associated.
 Additional features for calculations, interpolation, filtering, and analysis are commonly found, but are not commonly equivalent.

+### 1.3 TSDB Scenarios

+Now let’s consider a few examples of time-series workloads:

+-   **DevOps/server/container monitoring**.
+The system typically collects metrics about different servers or containers: CPU usage, free/used memory, network tx/rx, disk IOPS, etc. Each set of metrics is associated with a timestamp, unique server name/ID, and a set of tags that describe an attribute of what is being collected.

+-   **IoT sensor data**.
+Each IoT device may report multiple sensor readings for each time period.
+As an example, for environmental and air quality monitoring this could include: temperature, humidity, barometric pressure, sound levels, measurements of nitrogen dioxide, carbon monoxide, particulate matter, etc. Each set of readings is associated with a timestamp and unique device ID, and may contain other metadata.

+-   **Financial data**.
+Financial tick data may include streams with a timestamp, the name of the security, and its current price and/or price change.
+Another type of financial data is payment transactions, which would include a unique account ID, timestamp, transaction amount, as well as any other metadata.
+(Note that this data is different than the OLTP example above: here we are recording every transaction, while the OLTP system was just reflecting the current state of the system.)

+-   **Fleet/asset management**.
+Data may include a vehicle/asset ID, timestamp, GPS coordinates at that timestamp, and any metadata.

 ## 2. List of Time Series Database

 ### 2.1 [InfluxDB](https://github.com/influxdata/influxdb)